PetrichorIT/des/ndl/ISSUES.md

 # TODO(Cleanup): Use check_error macro in all examples

 # Reorder dgs passes to use alias as a not proto impl module

+# Internal restructuring (Poll based arch)

+- central Ctx that caches results
+- requests have dependencys

+[GlobalTySpecCtx] depends on 'ScopeResolver' + foreach(scope) BuildSpec [ScopeRsolver] depends on nothing
+[BuildSpec] depends on 'ParsingResult' + 'GlobalTyDefCtx' [ParsingResult] depends on 'TokenStream'
+[TokenStream] depends on 'Asset'
+[Asset] depends on nothing

+[TyChk] passes are done internaly by the deps aboth

+The central Ctx caches all results behind a std::rc::Arc